jim-easterbrook/pywws/src/doc/essentials/dependencies.rst

 -----------------------------------

 pywws can be configured to use languages other than English, as described in :doc:`../guides/language`.
-The babel package is required to extract the strings to be translated and compile the translation files.
+The Babel package is required to extract the strings to be translated and to compile the translation files.

 *  `babel <http://babel.pocoo.org/>`_